 By the way, I’ve been watching this movie again with subtitles on, and it’s clear the subtitles were made from an older version of the script.
 Here, when Cait remarks “We canna handle this!” in the audio, the caption instead reads “Jings, crivvens!”
 Wow, they must have really wanted to emphasize his accent after it was mostly missing from the original game!

 Barret’s new transforming gun runs out of ammo (or possibly jams), just in time for Yuffie to arrive via parachute, furious about Kadaj getting his hands on “her” materia.
 Next to arrive is Cid, voiced by Chris Edgerly.
 Some may know him as Hidan on Naruto, and has been a regular Simpsons voice actor since 2011.
 Cid explains how they got there by pointing up to a new airship which he named after Shera.
 The Shera’s origins are unclear, which makes it unfortunate that Cid implies that there’s a story behind it, making everyone who gives a damn want to hear the answer when there really isn’t one solid answer in the first place!
-To spoil the surprise: On the Way to a Smile says he built it, and Dirge of Cerberus says… something less credible.
+To spoil the surprise: On the Way to a Smile says he built it (it uses Barret’s new oil industry for fuel), and Dirge of Cerberus says… something less credible.
 We’ll get to it.

 The Final Fantasy regulars all get a chance to show off, except Cait Sith I suppose, who’s mostly there to scream in terror.
 Finally, Cloud arrives (Barret: “The hell you been?”) and it’s clear from the change in music that the staff didn’t really care about anyone but Cloud being here to begin with.

 In any event: the giant dragon about to destroy the city.
 The FFVII cast use an increasingly preposterous system of assists to get Cloud higher and higher into the sky so that he can finish the monster, but they’re too late, Bahamut SIN launches a huge fireball.
-Cloud travels right through the fireball, and doesn’t honestly seem to mind the fire all that much, but it does seem to affect his momentum (oh, sure), only for him to have another vision of Aerith, as she becomes the last party member to give Cloud a boost, making it a true group effort.
+Cloud travels right through the fireball, and doesn’t honestly seem to mind the fire all that much, but it does seem to affect his momentum (oh, sure).
+At this point, Cloud has another vision of Aerith, and she becomes the last party member to give Cloud a boost, making it a full group effort.
 Okay, as goofy as the rest of the scene might have been, that was incredibly touching.
 I’ll let you by with a warning.

 Cloud bursts through the fireball, seemingly destroying it, and slices Bahamut SIN from end to end across its back, killing the monster and only doing millions in property damage in the process!